rickosborne/cascades/md/09-1-4-authoritative.md

 I should have done this check before we hit the weather—if I have to wake anyone just to get them buckled, I'm going to feel awful.

 We did our slow reconnaissance.
-Of the sixty-six passengers in the Smoking section, all but two were secured.
+Of the sixty-six souls in the Smoking section, all but two were secured.
-I had to wake the mother in 14E to buckle her ten-year-old boy sleeping in 14F.
+I had to wake the mother in 14E to buckle her ten-year-old boy sleeping in F.
 She didn't take much, just a gentle hand on her shoulder.
 I pointed to her son and whispered "seat belt" as the plane shook beneath us.